ShawnCowles/UniversalNameMarkup/README.md

 <namelist_name> - A fragment tag, NameParser will replace the tag with a fragment chosen from the namelist named within the tag itself.

-<#varaible_name> - A varaible substitution tag.
+<#varaible_name> - A variable substitution tag.
 NameParser will replace the tag with the value of the specified variable.

 <^namelist_name> - A sub pattern tag.
 NameParser will replace the tag with a fragment chosen from the namelist named within the tag itself, then process the fragment as if it was a new pattern itself.